kean/articles/2022-01-04-create-api.markdown

 Here is what happens under the hood:

-1. CreateAPI encounts a schema named `"search-result-text-matches"` of an `"array"` type.
+1. CreateAPI encounters a schema named `"search-result-text-matches"` of an `"array"` type.
 2. It checks the type of the element – it's an anonymous object defined inline.
 3. It generates a struct declaration for the element schema and names it `SearchResultTextMatch` - a singularized form of `"search-result-text-matches"`.
 4. It skips adding a typealias because it can be inlined later (can be disabled with `isInliningTypealiases`)